Claims Against Starbucks

 Make a claim against Starbucks with Jefferies

-If you have been injured through no fault of your own at Starbucks, either as a customer or employee, you are legally entitled to claim compensation for your injuries.
+If you have been injured through no fault of your own at a coffee shop, either as a customer or employee, you are legally entitled to claim compensation for your injuries.

 You may be able to recover other costs as part of a claim.
 For instance, if your injuries have resulted in you having to take time off work or incurring other expenses such as travel costs to and from medical appointments, you may be to claim back your loss of earnings or travel expenses.
 To learn more, you should speak to a specialist solicitor with experience in this area.